JustusAdam/dynamic_content_documentation/source/components.rst

 How Components are stored
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Components are stored in a non-case sensitive dictionary ``dycc._component.ComponentContainer``.
-Be aware that when assigning and looking up keys they will be reformatted with ``dycc._component.name_transform`` which removes all spaces and underscores and makes all characters lower case.
+Components are stored in a non-case sensitive dictionary ``framework.component.ComponentContainer``.
+Be aware that when assigning and looking up keys they will be reformatted with ``framework.component.name_transform`` which removes all spaces and underscores and makes all characters lower case.

 Components/Component keys can be types or strings.

 Accessing Components
 ^^^^^^^^^^^^^^^^^^^^

-The ``dycc`` module provides two functions for directly accessing Components: ``get_component`` and ``call_component`` which both do exactly the same thing.
-They are aliases for the ``ComponentContainer`` dictionary instance and invoke its ``__call__`` method which either returns the component (when supplied with only one argument) or call it with the remainder of the arguments.

 The clean and test secure way of referencing/accessing Components is via injection.